Carolin573/dirty_sales_info/README.md

 # 📢 Data Sources
 This dataset taken from Kaggle, specifically the "dirty_cafe_sales".
 It provides information as needed to answer the business metrix.
 # 🧹 Data Cleaning
-Dataset need to execute by inspecting duplicate, consistency also standardize and normalize the data then handling missing data so could be get better dataset ready for the better insigh.
+Dataset need to execute by inspecting duplicate, consistency of column name then standardize and normalize the data.
+Afterwards handling missing data so the dataset dataset ready for the better insigh.
-Here's few things applied to clean the dataset :
+Here's few things that applied to clean the dataset :
 1. Remove duplicate if exist.
 Using Row_number() to remove the duplicate.
 2. Data standardization and normalization.
 Applying Upper just in case mixed-case values appear later in column.
 Then applying Trim just in case spaces appear later in coloumn.
 3. Handling missing data.
 Filling the blanks by adding a default value.

 # 🔭 Data Exploration